xalton/TiktokVideosAutoCompilation/README.md

-# TiktokV ideos AutoCompilation Project
+# Tiktok  Videos AutoCompilation Project

 Everyday, we ( made an automatique compiled video of the best Tiktok from the trending list and other categories.
 We select those videos according to a "ranking algo" (to be improve).
 You can see all videos on  [Youtube](https://www.youtube.com/channel/UCpbFh9sU36HmfcaCgTJeSgg)